antvis/G6/docs/manual/middle/elements/shape-keyshape.en.md

 ### Response the Style

-The property `style` in built-in nodes/edges of G6 is only reponsed by keyShape.
-And the styles of different states (`nodeStateStyles` / `edgeStateStyles` on graph or `stateStyles` of itself) are only reflected on keyShape as well.
+The property `style` in built-in nodes / edges / combos of G6 is only reponsed by keyShape.
+And the way to define the styles for different states (`nodeStateStyles` / `edgeStateStyles` / `comboStateStyles` on graph or `stateStyles` of itself) on keyShape and other shapes are different, refer to [Configure Styles for State](/en/docs/manual/middle/states/state#configure-styles-for-state) .

-To break the rules above, you can register a type of [Custom Node](/en/docs/manual/advanced/custom-node) or [Custom Edge](/en/docs/manual/advanced/custom-edge).
+To break the rules above and achieve free definations, you can register a type of [Custom Node](/en/docs/manual/advanced/custom-node), [Custom Edge](/en/docs/manual/advanced/custom-edge), or [Custom Combo](/en/docs/manual/advanced/custom-combo).

 #### Example